department-of-veterans-affairs/va.gov-team/Practice Areas/Content/content-review-process.md

 ## Content writing and plain language best practices

 When creating content for VA.gov, all teams building on the Veteran Services Platform are required to adhere to VA.gov content and design system styleguides.
-This ensures we speak in one voice and create a consistent, clear, and positive experience for Veterans and their family members.
+This ensures we speak in one voice and create a consistent, clear, and positive message and experience for Veterans and their family members on the platform and the overall VA.gov ecosystem.

 VA.gov content resources: